 This model also offers decent noise cancellation so you can work and listen to fine details without interruptions.
 Your purchase will include 5 ear tips for tailored listening which isn’t a bad deal for the price.
 This ensures personal sizing and allows you to benefit from maximum isolation.

 Talking more about the design, like most front-runner IEM is the market, the BsingerBC100 features a detachable cable.
 This calls for easy replacements and upgrades in case you want to switch to better cables.
 This is an exceptionally great feature for audiophiles since it guarantees longevity and ensures that you’re able to create your own style.

 Also, the 3.5mm jack is compatible with most audio devices which is gold plated.
 And if it makes a difference, the particular model is available in a range of colors.
 I bought the blue one because it brings out my eyes (just kidding).

-Priced under $40 with free shipping – not a bad deal I’d say.
+Priced cheaply and with free shipping – not a bad deal I’d say.
 I’d recommend this to practically anybody as long as you’re a music lover.
 The technical specs are also pretty decent hence I don’t have any major complaints.
 The bass-driven sound makes it perfect for music professionals.